sakho3600/mobile-ticket/README.md

 ```
 git clone https://github.com/qmatic/mobile-ticket.git
 ```
-When the cloning is complete, the project folder will contain all the node modules and the source files that are used by the mobileticket application.
+When the cloning is complete, install the required node modules by running the following command from the project directory

-NOTE: For customization purposes if a new module is required to be downloaded, please use npm install for that particular module only as below.
-Omitting the module name will cause a full update of all the node modules which may introduce inconsistencies.
-So please use npm install with caution.
 ```
-npm install [module name]
+npm install
 ```
 We recommend Visual Studio Code (https://code.visualstudio.com/) as the IDE since it fits well with angular-cli tools.
 The original project is developed on visual code IDE.
 <a name="authtoken"/>